Natasha Stott Despoja

-Natasha Jessica Stott Despoja AO (born 9 September 1969) is an Australian politician, diplomat, advocate and author.
-She is the founding Chair of the Board of Our Watch, the national foundation to prevent violence against women and their children, and was previously the Australian Ambassador for Women and Girls at the Department of Foreign Affairs and Trade from 2013 to 2016.
-She was also a Member of the World Bank Gender Advisory Council from 2015 to 2017 and a Member of the United Nations High Level Working Group on the Health and Human Rights of Women, Children and Adolescents in 2017.
-She is a member of the UN Committee on the Elimination of Discrimination against Women.
+She has remained active in the public sphere, working with government and non-profit organisations.
+She was appointed Officer of the Order of Australia in 2019 for her work on gender equality.
+Stott Despoja was the founding chair of Our Watch, a national foundation to prevent violence against women and children, and served as national Ambassador for Women and Girls from 2013 to 2016.
+She was also a member of the World Bank Gender Advisory Council from 2015 to 2017.
+She has served in positions at the United Nations, including on the High Level Working Group on the Health and Human Rights of Women, Children, and Adolescents in 2017, and as a member of the Convention on the Elimination of all forms of Discrimination Against Women (CEDAW) since 2020.
+She has published several books and writes regularly on current topics.